 Pastor Tyler Peil serves at Prince of Peace Lutheran Church in Salt Lake City, Utah.
 Previously he taught at Michigan Lutheran Seminary and pastored a congregation in northeast Nebraska.
 He has enjoyed serving on the Nebraska District Mission Board, as secretary of the Nebraska District, and as part of the WELS hymnal project.

-Tyler and his wife Jill have been married for 20 years and are blessed with four daughters: Cassandra, Callie, Chloe, and Kenzie.
+Tyler and his wife, Jill, are blessed with four daughters: Cassandra, Callie, Chloe, and Kenzie.

 Pastor Chris Rathje graduated from Wisconsin Lutheran Seminary in 2007 and was assigned to a dual parish in eastern Arizona, Immanuel in Taylor and Springville.